sparkfabrik/archlinux-ansible-provisioner/README.md

 # Archlinux ansible provisioner

-This is a guide and a set of ansible roles to provision an Ansible installation, this is made for personal use, use it at your own risk.
+This is a guide and a set of ansible roles to provision an Archlinux installation, please be aware this is made just for personal use, use it at your own risk.

 ## Pre-requisites (manual steps)

 #### Activate SSH